Amersham: History

 In 1200, his descendant Geoffrey de Mandeville (who became the Earl of Essex in 1213) obtained a charter for Amersham allowing him to hold a Friday market and a fair on 7 and 8 September.
 In 1613, another charter was granted to Edward, Earl of Bedford, changing the market day to Tuesday, and establishing a statute fair on 19 September.

 In 1521, seven Lollard dissenters (William Tylsworth, John Scrivener, Thomas Barnard, James Morden, Robert Rave, Thomas Holmes and Joan Norman) were burned at the stake in Amersham.
 A memorial to them was built in 1931 and is inscribed as follows: "In the shallow of depression at a spot 100 yards left of this monument seven Protestants, six men and one woman were burned to death at the stake.
 They died for the principles of religious liberty, for the right to read and interpret the Holy Scriptures and to worship God according to their consciences as revealed through God's Holy Word".
 The Universal Magazine for September 1749 (p.
 139) quotes that 'William Tylesworth' was in fact burnt in 1506, and that Thomas Bernard and James Morden (a labourer), were burnt about two years later.

 The population in 1841 was 3,098.

 Architecture

-In 1931, the architect Amyas Connell completed the Grade II-listed art deco house, "High & Over" in Amersham.
-It has been used as a film location.
+In 1931, the architect Amyas Connell completed the Grade II-listed art deco house "High & Over" in Amersham.
+It has been used as a filming location.